carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 {: .challenge}

-If you completed the previous challenge successfully, you probably realise that there is a distinction between running the job through the scheduler and just "running it".
+If you completed the previous challenge successfully, you probably realize that there is a distinction between running the job through the scheduler and just "running it".
 To submit this job to the scheduler, we use the `sbatch` command.